db260179/ps3syscon/README.md

 A0201B02 = RSX VRAM FAIL - Faulty vrams - Borked RSX VRAM, VDDIO reading on RSX is infinite - Dead RSX

-A0201B01 = CELL - Low resistance on VDDIO - should be in mega ohms = Dead CELL
+A0201B01 = CELL - Low resistance on VDDIO (reading should be in megaohms), resistance readings near the tokins read higher than 4.5ohms = Dead core on the CELL

 A0203010 = BE_INIT OR BE_POWGOOD OR CLOCK ERRORS